morgan-williams3/FosterCareProject/README.md

 ![image3](IA-tableau.png)

-The proportion of white adults is representative of the U.S. population for parent 1 but the proportion for parent 2 is much higher than the proportion of white adults in the U.S. population.
+The proportion of White adults is representative of the U.S. population for parent 1 but the proportion for parent 2 is much higher than the proportion of White adults in the U.S. population.
 We can conclude that the dataset is partially representative in this regard and that limiting the study to the parent 1 population may be considered in the case of use for an algorithmic tool.

-The proportion of black or african american adults is higher than that observed in the general population for parent 1 but is representative for parent 2.
+The proportion of Black or African American adults is higher than that observed in the general population for parent 1 but is representative for parent 2.
 We can make the same remark as in the previous point.

 Black or African American children are significantly overrepresented compared to the distribution within the American child population (10 percentage points above the upper limit of the fluctuation interval).
 This finding may be explained by race-related socioeconomic conditions that impact the child's living conditions.